tfluhr/test-project/docs/chapters/formatting.md

 title: Theories of Relativity
 ```

 The key begins a new line in the YAML file and is separated by the value with a colon (`:`) and a space.
-The value can be a string, [with or without quotations](https://www.yaml.info/learn/quote.html) (quotations can be useful for capturing literal strings, especially if the string of text includes an apostrophe or other special character).
+The value can be a string, [with or without quotations](https://www.yaml.info/learn/quote.html) (quotations can be useful for capturing literal strings, especially if the string of text includes a colon, apostrophe, or other special character).
 YAML technically can store data types other than strings, but Lantern is mostly concerned with strings of text.

 ### Multiple Value Metadata Fields